ibm-cloud-docs/discovery/connect.md

 The following general requirements apply to all data sources:

--  The individual document file size limit for Box, Salesforce, SharePoint Online, SharePoint 2016, IBM Cloud Object Storage, and Web Crawl is 10MB.
+-  The individual document file size limit for Box, Salesforce, SharePoint Online, SharePoint OnPrem, IBM Cloud Object Storage, and Web Crawl is 10MB.
 -  You must have the credentials, file locations, or URLs for each data source.
 A developer or system administrator typically provides the credentials, file locations, and URLs of the data source.
 -  You must know which resources of the data source to crawl, which the source administrator can provide.
 If you crawl Box or Salesforce, a list of available resources is presented when you configure a source, using the {{site.data.keyword.discoveryshort}} tooling.
 -  If you are using the {{site.data.keyword.discoveryshort}} tooling, you can configure a collection with a single data source.
 If you are using the API, you can ingest documents from multiple data sources into a single collection.